zippoobbiz/zippoobbiz.github.io/source/about/index.md

 |IDE|Eclipse<br/>IntelliJ IDEA<br/>NetBeans|
 |Config|XML JSON YAML|

-I am currently learning how to use **Kubernetes** to make product scaling easier.
-If the above list match your needs then do not hesitate to contact me!!
-I am ready for interviews and tests.
-Wish to speak to you soon!
-And sorry about the ads.
+I believe cloud & data are the future!!! and I am currently focusing on GCP data engineering, wish to get the cert soon.
+Feel free to talk to me if we share the same interests.

 Cheers,
 Phillip